JohnKiller/TNBU/README.md

 ## TNBU.GUI

 Alternative controller implementation.
-At this time it can only adopt access points (tested with UAP-AC-LR, UAP-nanoHD and U6-LR) and set up a WPA2 network. *Please don't adopt a switch*: although you will see the device listed, the adoption will actually work but the configuration will be completely borked, and you will need to manually reset the device.
+At this time it can only adopt access points (tested with UAP-AC-LR, UAP-nanoHD and U6-LR) with a WPA2 network, and switches (tested with USW-Pro-48-PoE).